dekkov/neon4cast_faasr/README.md

 You should see an arrow from getData function to oxygenForecastMean, which indicates we have successfully linked the 2 functions.

 ### temperatureForecastMean

+Now, try to follow the instructions below to create your own function and register it.

+1. Create a function for forecasting temperature with the new method.
+   a.
+Create an R script and paste the code from `create_temperature_forecast_rw.R`.
+Then, replace model(benchmark_rw = RW(temperature)) with `model(benchmark_rw = MEAN(temperature))`.
+   b.
+Modify variables, function names, and file names.
+   c.
+Save the file and push it to your repository.
+3. Register the newly created function in the workflow through FaaSr JSON builder.
+   a.
+Head over to the shiny app and select the "Functions" tab.
+   b.
+Fill in the fields:
+      - **Action name**: The name that represents your function on the workflow.
+      - **Function name**: This field should match the name of the function you just created in step 1.
+      - **Function FaaS Server**: Keep as default for this tutorial.
+      - **Function arguments**: The arguments needed for your function.
+      - **Next Actions to Invoke**: Since we won't invoke any other function now, keep it blank.
+      - **Repository/Path**: Where your function file is located, which should be "your_github_username/your_repo_name"
+      - **Dependencies-Github Package**: The packages needed for your function
+      - **Dependencies-Repository/Path**:
+   c.
+Click "Apply" to add the function to the workflow.
+   d.
+In getData's "Next Actions to Invoke", add the action name and click apply to save.